sam-github/swirl/README.txt

 Swirl discards the multi-threaded, overly complex, and overly ambitious wrapper portions of the library, and is implemented directly on the "core".

+A bug-fixed copy of the beepcore-c core code is included in Swirl, and is statically linked into swirl.so.

 * Vortex